Shanghai reports 1 new imported COVID-19 case

-SHANGHAI, July 16 (Xinhua) -- Shanghai reported one new imported COVID-19 case and no increase in domestically transmitted cases on Wednesday, the municipal health commission said Thursday.
+Shanghai reported one new imported COVID-19 case and no increase in domestically transmitted cases on Thursday, the municipal health commission said Friday.

-The imported case was a Chinese national working in Zambia.
-The passenger departed from Zambia on July 13 and arrived at the Shanghai Pudong International Airport via Ethiopia on July 14.
+The imported case was a Chinese national working in the Philippines.
+The passenger departed from the Philippines on July 15 and arrived at the Shanghai Pudong International Airport on the same day.

 The passenger was put under quarantine upon arrival and showed symptoms during the isolated observation period and was later confirmed as a COVID-19 patient.

-All the 26 close contacts of the patient have been put under quarantine.
+All the 32 close contacts of the patient on the flight have been put under quarantine.